kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 kubectl exec -n first-consumer consumer -- curl -s -XPOST demo-app.kuma-demo:5000/increment -H "x-set-response-delay-ms: 2000"
 ```

-Policy that we have just applied is consumer policy.
-This means that traffic from other namespaces to demo-app should not be affected by it.
+We have just applied a consumer policy.
+The timeout will only be applied in the `first-consumer` namespace.
 We can test this by making requests from our second-consumer namespace:

 ```shell